 Population similarities can also be assessed by estimating the extent to which common SNPs (ie, those in which the frequency of the less common allele is >5%) are shared among major continental populations.
 These SNP alleles, which account for most human genetic variation, have attained high frequency because they originated a long time ago, before anatomically modern humans migrated out of Africa.
 Thus, the great majority of these SNPs are shared among individuals of African, Asian, or European origin and are not exclusive to a specific population.
 They differ only in frequency among populations.
 In contrast, most SNPs in which the less common allele is rarer (frequency <5%) have arisen since the major migration out of Africa, and insufficient time has elapsed for the allele to spread among all populations.
 These rarer alleles are much more likely to be specific to just one or a few human populations.

-The African origin of humans predicts that more genetic variation should be found in Africa than anywhere else in ...
+The African origin of humans predicts that more genetic variation should be found in Africa than anywhere ...